gcharest/3-pillars/pillars.md

 ------

->96 percent of the scanned applications contain open source components, with an average 257 components per application, and that
+> 96 percent of the scanned [closed-source] applications contain open source components, with an average 257 components per application, and that

 HelpNetSecurity - [The percentage of open source code in proprietary apps is rising](https://www.helpnetsecurity.com/2018/05/22/open-source-code-security-risk/)

 ------

->The average percentage of open source in the codebases of the applications scanned grew from 36% last year to 57%, suggesting that a large number of applications now contain much more open source than proprietary code.
+> The average percentage of open source in the codebases of the applications scanned grew from 36% last year to 57%, suggesting that a large number of applications now contain much more open source than proprietary code.

 HelpNetSecurity - [The percentage of open source code in proprietary apps is rising](https://www.helpnetsecurity.com/2018/05/22/open-source-code-security-risk/)